evidentlyai/evidently/docs/book/tests-and-reports/column-mapping.md

 # Additional mapping options

-There are additional mapping options that apply to specific Test Suites and Reports.
+There are additional mapping options that apply to specific test suites and reports.

 ## DateTime features